clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/download-verify-uncompress-mac.rst

 	  shasum -a512 ./clear-[version number]-[image type].[compression type] | diff ./clear-[version number]-[image type].[compression type]-SHA512SUMS -

-If the checksum of the downloaded image is different than the original checksum, the differences are displayed.
+If the checksum of the downloaded image is different than the original checksum, the differences will be displayed.
 Otherwise, an empty output indicates a match and your downloaded image is good.

 Uncompress the Clear Linux image
 ********************************

-Released |CL| images are compressed with either GNU zip (*.gz*) or XZ (*.xz*).
-The compression type depends on the target platform or image environment.
+We compress all released |CL| images by default with either GNU zip (`.gz`) or xz (`.xz`).
+The compression type we use depends on the target platform or environment.
 To uncompress the image, follow these steps:

 #.
 Start the Terminal app.
 #.
 Go to the directory with the downloaded image.